pyt-team/TopoEmbedX/README.md

 How can we conveniently represent data defined on such relational systems?

-`TopoEmbedX` is a package for representation learning on topological domains, the mathematical structures of relational systems.
+`TopoEmbedX` (TEX) is a package for representation learning on topological domains, the mathematical structures of relational systems.

 ## 🛠️ Main Features in Version 1.0